What is the Most Absorbable Type of Magnesium in the Body?

 A study published in Nutrition compared the absorption of magnesium aspartate and magnesium oxide in postmenopausal women.
 The study found that magnesium aspartate had higher absorption rates and was more effective at increasing magnesium levels in the body than magnesium oxide.

-The most absorbable forms of magnesium, such as magnesium L-threonate, nano magnesium, magnesium glycinate, and magnesium malate, offer numerous health benefits, including improved digestion, better sleep, reduced stress and anxiety, improved cognitive function, increased energy, and reduced anemia symptoms.
+The most absorbable forms of magnesium offer numerous health benefits, including improved digestion, better sleep, reduced stress and anxiety, improved cognitive function, increased energy.

 However, to our knowledge ALL of them, barring our Nano Magnesium product, come with some form of digestive distress at high doses.
 Common side effects can include diarrhea, nausea, and stomach cramps.